What is a gusset?

 Which Dovetail Workwear pants have a crotch gusset?

-Alllllll of the pants below!
+Alllllll of these!